 The world’s first sausage may have been made as far back as 64 A.D., when Emperor Nero Claudius Caesar’s cook, Gaius, stuffed pig intestines with ground meat in a flash of culinary inspiration.
 After eating the sausage, the emperor is said to have declared, “I have discovered something of great importance.”
 If your favorite ballpark treat is a fresh hot dog overflowing with ketchup, mustard and sauerkraut, you just might concur.

 In the 15th century, the city of Frankfurt spawned the “frankfurter,” a spiced and smoked sausage with a slightly curved shape.
 The “wiener,” a sausage made of pork and beef, originated in Vienna, known in German as Wien, in 1805.
-Throughout the 19th century, the snack that would soon become the hot dog gained a following America, thanks to immigrants from Europe.
+Throughout the 19th century, the snack that would soon become the hot dog gained a following in America, thanks to immigrants from Europe.

 So what distinguishes a hot dog from a frankfurter or wiener?
 That’s where the bun comes in—and its exact origins are up for debate.
 Many hot dog historians credit Antonoine Feuchtwanger, a St. Louis peddler who offered his customers white gloves along with their piping hot sausages to keep them from burning their hands.
 The problem was that many people walked off with the gloves rather than returning them, and Feuchtwanger’s profits suffered.
 Around 1883, the cash-strapped concessionaire’s wife came up with an ingenious solution: long, soft rolls that perfectly fit the sausages.
 Feuchtwanger dubbed the meat-bread combo “red hots.”